equitable-equations/fqar/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* check_rhub() shows a spelling note for the technical term "floristic" in the DESCRIPTION file.
+* No notes locally, but check_rhub() flags the spelling of the term "floristic" in the DESCRIPTION file.
 The spelling is correct, however.

-* This is a new release.
+* This is a re-submission of a new release.

 ## Downstream dependencies